The Different Types Of IT Networks

 Purpose: Networks tend to be purpose-specific.
 For instance, System Area Networks (SANs) are ideal for environments that demand high-performance computing.

 Cost: Ensure you weigh the long-term costs against the performance metrics of a network you plan to leverage.
-Maintenance cost is often one factor that most people fail to consider during the investment stages.
+Network support and maintenance cost is often one factor that most people fail to consider during the investment stages.
 This can lead to great surprises eventually.

 Availability:Beyond connectivity, consider upgrades, spare parts, and software changes.
 Ensure the network you use leverages the latest technology and that its spare parts are readily available.